Sunday, February 15, 2026

 We booked this field trip at the beginning of the school year, when the Farallones Visitor Center had just re-opened.
 At the time of booking, it was recommended to reserve a spring trip (January or later) if our group would include younger students (2nd grade and below).

-The docents were very responsive, and when we inquired about a mixed age group like ours, were quick to suggest a combination of a squid dissection, and an exploration of the beach.
+a squid dissection, and an exploration of the beach.
 At the last minute, they added plankton viewing through the microscope, which was a wonderful bonus.

 In the words of a group member, "I've been to many field trips, this is by far the best one, with great materials presented to the students, hands on exploration on plankton & squid dissection, and an amazing view of the ocean & Golden Gate bridge!"